WTIGER001/sfcmap/docs/priorities.md

 - Hide inforamtion if the token gets too small (on the map)
 - Fix Order: Bars, Rolls, Condition, Stats,  Auras, Lights
 - Tokens as Angular components
+- Make the token aware of selection and highlight correctly (add iconselected class)